Family Law

 Agreement

-You have an "Agreement" when the parties agree how to resolve one or more of the differences between parties.
-It can either be oral or written.
-In written form, it can be made into an order of the court after being signed by the parties and presented to a judge.
+An agreement can be either oral or written.
+In written form, it can be made into an order or judgment of the court after being signed by the parties and presented to a judge.

 Alimony